Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | 30–39 | 4,346 | 473 | 10.88% |
 | 18–29 | 1,641 | 124 | 7.56% |

-Customers aged 50–59 had the highest churn rate.
-Customers aged 40–49 contributed the largest number of churned customers, demonstrating why rate and volume should be considered together.
+Customers aged 50–59 had the highest churn rate, while those aged 40–49 contributed the largest number of churned customers.
+This shows why rate and volume need to be considered together.

 ### Churn by number of products